 Our oceans make life on earth possible.
 They produce over half the oxygen we breathe and are a source of food, income, and recreation for people across the planet.
-The oceans also absorb large amounts of carbon dioxide, making them a great line of defence against climate breakdown.
+The oceans also absorb large amounts of carbon dioxide, making them a great line of defense against climate breakdown.

 But our oceans, and life in them, are more threatened than ever.
 Overfishing, marine litter, industrial pollution and offshore drilling all contribute to the loss of marine life.